 Give diligence to present thyself approved unto God, a workman that needeth not to be ashamed, handling aright the word of truth (2 Timothy 2:15).

-As always, we must first read to understand the text, considering the author and the message.
+Interpretation begins with reading and understanding the text in its context, considering the author and the message.
 Before we begin to directly apply passages from the New Testament to our lives, however, we must first establish the level of relevancy of the particular passage to ourselves.
 A good guideline is to consider all passages relevant to our lives unless the context provides a good reason to the contrary.
-Many passages are very relevant, such as Galatians 5:18-24, Philippians 2:5-11, and many others: while Paul may have written such things to particular churches in the first century, they are just as relevant to us today.
-Other passages, like Romans 2:17-29 or John 14-17, are more moderately relevant: the context in each shows that they are written or spoken to a particular audience (Jews and the twelve Apostles respectively), yet we can still gain valuable insights from the message to such persons so that we may follow God properly.
-Other passages, like Paul’s concluding messages to specific people (cf. Romans 16:1-15, Philippians 4:2-3), have a low relevance level; we can certainly learn from them, but there is not much to apply directly to our lives.
+Many passages are very relevant, such as Galatians 5:18-24, Philippians 2:5-11, and many others: we find ourselves in similar need to our first century forebears to hear these exhortations and act accordingly.
+Other passages, like Romans 2:17-29 or John 14:1-17:19, prove moderately relevant: the context in each shows that they are written or spoken to a particular audience (Jews and the twelve Apostles respectively) with expectations for them to act or respond in certain ways we could not today, yet we can still gain valuable insights from the message to such persons so that we may follow God properly.
+Other passages, like Paul’s concluding messages to specific people (cf. Romans 16:1-15, Philippians 4:2-3), have a low relevance level; we can certainly learn from them, but since we cannot greet such people, or exhort those people toward certain forms of conduct, we cannot apply them directly to our lives.

-Once we have established how relevant a given passage is to our lives, we can then begin to establish Biblical authority.
-Many times, passages that are in the low to moderate relevancy range can help illuminate the authority present within more highly relevant passages.
-Regardless, we can establish Biblical authority in three main ways: command, apostolically approved example, and necessary inference.
+Once we have read and understood a text in context, and have sought to establish how relevant a given passage is to our lives, we may then begin seeking to apply the message to our lives.
+When we apply the message of Scripture to our lives, we establish Biblical authority for the things we think, feel, say, and do, consistent with Colossians 3:17.
+Biblical authority is not merely derived from highly relevant New Testament passages; many times, passages that are in the low to moderate relevancy range can help illuminate the authority present within more highly relevant passages.
+Biblical authority is manifest in three ways: commands, apostolically approved examples, and necessary conclusions or inferences from what has been revealed.

-- Command.
 Many times God provides specific directives that are to be followed: Christians either are to do a given thing or not to do it.
-These are commands, and they are found throughout the New Testament (e.g., Romans 12, Ephesians 6:1-4, etc.).
-Commands establish precisely what we are or are not to do, and they are most necessary to follow (1 John 2:3-5).
+These are commands, and they are found throughout the New Testament (e.g., Romans 12:1-21, Ephesians 5:1-6:9, etc.).
+Commands establish precisely what we are or are not to do; we must follow them (1 John 2:3-5).

-- Apostolically approved examples.
-In 1 Corinthians 11:1, we see a command to follow the example of Paul as he followed the example of Christ.
-Therefore, we can know that if we follow the examples approved by the Apostles in the New Testament, we are on firm ground and are not wrong.
+The Apostle Paul commanded Christians to imitate the examples they were given by the Apostles as they reflected Jesus (1 Corinthians 11:1, 2 Thessalonians 2:15, 3:6-15).
+Therefore, we can know that if we follow the examples approved by the Apostles in the New Testament, we stand on firm ground and have confidence in our practice.
 Examples include Acts 20:7 and 1 Corinthians 16:1-3 which indicate that Christians met on the first day of the week and such was approved by the Apostles; we know that we can meet on the first day of the week and also be approved.

-- Necessary inference.
-There are many times in the Scriptures when certain details are left unsaid but must be true– such are necessary inferences.
+At times certain truths are manifest in Scripture by necessity according to what has been revealed even though they are not explicitly spoken.
+Such are necessary conclusions or examples.
 In Acts 8:34-39, for instance, we necessarily infer that Philip preached baptism as part of “preaching Jesus” since the eunuch’s response to Philip was a desire to be baptized.
-Lessons can also be gained through necessary inference, as Jesus indicates in Matthew 22:23-32.
+Lessons can also be gained through necessary inference, as Jesus indicates by concluding that God is God of the living and not the dead because He “is” the God of Abraham, Isaac, and Jacob (Matthew 22:23-32; cf. Exodus 3:6).

-- General scope.
-General scope is often called generic authority, and it means that we are given a broad outline of authority.
+More often than not, the authority provided in Scripture is general in scope, giving a broad outline of authority.
+Such is often called generic authority.
 When there is a broad outline of authority there is often liberty in the details.
-Commands often provide general scope of authority for practicing the command: the command to preach the Gospel, for instance (Matthew 28:18-20), does not provide specifics on how to travel to preach, and we therefore have liberty in that area.
-Examples often leave many details to liberty: for instance, we know that brethren assembled on the first day of the week (Acts 20:7), but we do not know precisely when; therefore, we have liberty to assemble at any time on the first day of the week.
-Examples also demonstrate a generic scope of authority when they are not consistent: since we see Paul and others going to preach the Gospel in a boat, on a chariot, or by walking (cf. Acts 8, 17, 27), the inconsistent examples indicate that we have liberty.
-Inferences often provide authority in a general way: the inference that we need to help people based on the Judgment scene in Matthew 25:31-46 does not specify precisely how we are to do so.
+Commands often provide general scope of authority for practicing the command: the command to preach the Gospel, for instance, does not provide specifics on how to travel to preach, and we therefore have liberty in that area (Matthew 28:18-20).
+Examples often leave many details to liberty: for instance, we know that brethren assembled on the first day of the week (Acts 20:7), but we are not told precisely when; therefore, we have liberty to assemble at any time on the first day of the week.
+Examples also demonstrate a generic scope of authority when they are not consistent: since we see Paul and others going to preach the Gospel in a boat, on a chariot, or by walking (cf. Acts 8:4-5, 29-31, 17:10, 27:1-28:16), the inconsistent examples indicate that we have liberty.
+Inferences often provide authority in a general way: the inference that we need to help people based on the judgment scene in Matthew 25:31-46 does not specify precisely how we are to do so.

-- Specific scope.
+At other times God has made known His purpose in a more specific way.
 Specific scope is often called specific authority.
 When God has specified a thing, we must follow the specifics without variance, as Hebrews 7:12-14 indicates.
-God’s specific command to sing (Ephesians 5:19, Colossians 3:16) thus excludes instruments.
+God’s specific command to sing would thus exclude the use of instruments (Ephesians 5:19, Colossians 3:16).
 Many specific examples, when appropriate, should be followed, as is true with the unleavened bread and fruit of the vine in the Lord’s Supper (1 Corinthians 11:23-26).